Clifra-Jones/sendIAMAccountNotifications/README.md

 **Asynchronous Invocation**
 Make sure to set "Retry attemtps" to 0.
 This will prevent the function from running again in the case of an error.
 (The default is 3)

+## Simple Mail Service (SES)
+Setup SES and verify your domains.
+If you are sending a low volume of email and you only sending to your owned domains then you can leave SES in 'sandbox' mode.
+From the Account Dashboard under Authentication create SMTP Credentials.
+Save these credentials and create a secret in Secrets Manager to hold these credentials.
+Create the Secret Value as a Key/Value pair as:
+SmtpUsername: SES User access Key
+SmtpPassword: SES User Secrets Key

+In the scripts in the section where we retrieve the SES credentials from Secrets Manager change the Secret ID to match the secret name created.

+In the Main Account script there is a section specifically used for this user.
+You cannot generate new keys in IAM for this user.
+THEY WILL NOT WORK WITH SES.
+Therefor we exempt this user from any Access Key management.
+The default name for the SES User starts with 'ses-smtp-user'.
+If you change this name then modify the code where it checks for this name.

 ## Cloud Watch
 Create a Cloud Watch Alarm for Lambda function error with the threshold of: Errors > 0 for 1 datapoints within 1 days.
 Syncrube an SNS topic to send you emails if the ALarm occurs.